Spaier/spaier-ng-recaptcha/README.md

 `render`:
 1. `RecaptchaRender.Explicit` doesn't render anything.
 Default.
-2. `RecaptchaRender.Onload` renders the first element with `g-recaptcha` class.
+2. `RecaptchaRender.Onload` renders the first element with a `g-recaptcha` class.
 3. `your_sitekey` renders isolated invisible reCAPTCHA that can be used from `RecaptchaService`.
 V3 best practice.

 `onload`: specifies a function name on the window object.
 Defaults to `RecaptchaOnloadEventName = 'recaptchaloaded'`